 The Me-TV network featured a 30-second story/summary of Mama’s Family which can be viewed below, or at https://youtu.be/CeL1YkgKp3o:

-In 2016, after a several-year hiatus from cable and broadcast television, reruns of Mama's Family returned to television.
+In 2016, after a several-year hiatus from cable and broadcast television (in most markets, anyway), reruns of Mama's Family returned to television.
 As of 2017, the show was airing on Me-TV as well as MTV's Logo cable network.
 Also, in 2013, the entire series of Mama's Family (both its network seasons 1 and 2 which originally aired on NBC, and the subsequent reboot in syndication) was released on DVD.
 Previously, only Season 1 had been released on DVD by Warner Bros.
 Home Video, but DVD releases of all subsequent seasons were delayed, as various legal entanglements kept the remainder of series from being released on DVD.
 Those issues were finally resolved in late 2012, and resulted in the series being released by mail order initially, and subsequently retail distribution.
 The mail order DVD series had some cast reunions (at least the cast from the syndicated iteration of the show, including regulars Vicki Lawrence, Ken Berry and Dorothy Lyman) from the syndicated iteration, but excluded Vinton 'Buzz' Harper, Jr. (played by Eric Brown) and Sonja Harper (played by Karin Argoud) The syndicated iteration of the show included the delinquent grandson from Thelma Harper's daughter Eunice and her husband Ed Higgins named Bubba (played by Allan Kayser), and also included prissy neighbor Iola Boylen (played by Beverly Archer).
 One of those reunions can be seen at https://youtu.be/7btllhE33mg:

 Me-TV's website also has an entertaining personality test which asks users a series of questions about which character from all of Mama's Family is most like you.
 Visit that at https://www.metv.com/quiz/which-mamas-family-member-are-you to take the quiz.